Get In Touch

 Each of our houses is represented by two house captains.
 These are children in Year 6 who have been voted by the peers to support, inspire and encourage all members of their house throughout the school.

 Each house also has its own cheerleading team made up of children from Year 5.
-These troupes, along with our new house song, help to further inspire the children to achieve, work together as a team and build healthy competition.
+These troupes, along with our house song, help to further inspire the children to achieve, work together as a team and build healthy competition.